Tom Verlaine, frontman of US punk band Television, dies at 73

 Stay tuned with 24 News HD Android App

-Tom Verlaine, the influential frontman of the band Television which emerged from the New York punk rock underground in the late 1970s with seminal album "Marquee Moon," has died at the age of 73.
+Tom Verlaine, the influential frontman of the band Television which emerged from the New York punk rock underground in the late 1970s with seminal album "Marquee Moon," has died at the age of 73, his family said Saturday.

-The singer and guitarist died in New York "after a brief illness," Jesse Paris Smith, the daughter of Verlaine's former lover and musical collaborator -- the punk-poet laureate Patti Smith -- told The New York Times, without specifying a cause of death.
+The singer and guitarist died in New York "after a brief illness," Jesse Paris Smith, the daughter of Verlaine and punk-poet laureate Patti Smith, told The New York Times, without specifying a cause of death.

 "This is a time when all seemed possible," Smith wrote in an Instagram post on Saturday, alongside an old photo of her with Verlaine.